Greater-London-Authority/ldn-viz-tools/apps/web/src/content/design-system/getting-started/index.md

 description: Getting up and running with the system.
 section: Getting Started
 navLabel: Getting Started
+layout: index
+heroImage: header-design-system.svg
+thumbnail: cta-design-system.svg
 ---

-By working with the London City Data Design System (LCD-DS) you will be able to design and build user interfaces quickly and confidently to help Londoners gain insight and understand the city though data.
+<p class="prose responsive body-lg">By working with the London City Data Design System (LCD-DS) you will be able to design and build user interfaces quickly and confidently to help Londoners gain insight and understand the city though data.</p>

 ## Installation